tshepang/blog/content/rango-2011.md

 annoyingly-deceptive reptile in thirsty Wild West town.
 Lucily there's some colorful characters:

--   the freedom-fighter gal with her heavy America South accent
+-   the freedom-fighter woman with her heavy America South accent
 -   the old and wise guy who got run over by a car, with his heavy Mexican accent
 -   the snake, whose creation must have been the single most complex